AndreasNorefalk/addon-snapserver/snapserver/DECISION_LOG.md

   Snapserver occasionally received external `SIGTERM` signals which stopped the entire add-on.
 The service wrapper now restarts Snapserver automatically unless the Supervisor explicitly requested a shutdown.
+- **0.1.96 – Ignore `/command` shim symlinks**
+  Some Supervisor releases ship `/usr/bin/setpriv` and friends as symlinks that resolve into `/command/s6-overlay-suexec`, reintroducing the PID 1 crash when dropping privileges.
+The helper discovery now resolves symlinks and skips any helper that ultimately points into `/command`.

 ## Future guidance